hessior/cycle-GAN/README.md

 Where the top is input, bottom is target and middle is the generated.

-Since the medical data contains privacy, I cannot show full results.
+Since the medical data contains privacy, I cannot show the dataset.